waggle-sensor/waggle/user_documentation/copy_waggle_image_to_memory_card.md

 diskutil list
 ```

 Now set the DEVICE_NAME environment variable, but do not include the path "/dev/".
-If the device comes with more than one partition, use device name without the partition number.

 **WARNING: It is critical that you specify the correct device!
 If you specify the wrong device, you might loose data on your computer !!!!**
 ```bash